INSCAPE

 Step 2: The balance of your workshop fees must be paid six weeks before your workshop begins to ensure your place is held.

-FREEMAN PATTERSON, C.M., O.N.B., M.Div. of Shamper’s Bluff, New Brunswick, has made photographs for more than 60 years, taught visual design for more than 50 in Canada and many other countries, and authored 15 books.
+FREEMAN PATTERSON, C.M., O.N.B., M.Div. of Shamper’s Bluff, New Brunswick, has made photographs for more than 60 years, taught visual design for more than 55 in Canada and many other countries, and authored 15 books.
 Freeman’s primary source of awe and wonder is Creation; he is equally at home in a Canadian forest or in the vast sand dunes of Namibia and equally at ease investigating the meanings of the symbols in his dreams or in his art.
 Freeman believes that the ability of human beings to be creative depends fundamentally on the health and well-being of the few kilometres of air, water, and soil that surround our planet like the skin of an apple, that they are the physical and spiritual bases of our lives, the source of materials and tools that enable us to express our responses to questions and feelings about ultimate things.
 Creation and creativity are inextricably linked.

 This workshop will be hosted by the St. Martins Country Inn in the village of St. Martins on the Bay of Fundy coast, east of Saint John and the Saint John airport and right at the beginning of the Fundy Trail.

 St. Martins is approximately 38 kilometres east of Saint John (not St. John’s), New Brunswick airport (YSJ).
-Participants are responsible for their own transportation to and from the workshop.
+Participants are responsible for their transportation to and from the workshop.
 You may wish to use a readily available taxi at the airport for the 25-minute drive.

-Participants should endeavour to arrive in time for introductions at 5:30 p.m. on Sunday, followed by dinner, and depart the following Sunday morning.
+Participants should endeavour to arrive in time for introductions at 4:00 p.m. on Sunday, followed by dinner, and depart the following Sunday morning.

-TO REGISTER FOR INSCAPE
+TO REGISTER FOR A 2025 WORKSHOP

 Shamper’s Cove Limited